 The underground gardens are only accessible through guided tours.
 Accompanied by a guide, you’ll learn about the history of the subterranean structure and the man who created them.

-3 – Go back in time at the Meux Home Museum
+10 – Go back in time at the Meux Home Museum

 The Meux Home Museum is a 16-room Victorian mansion that has successfully stood the test of time.
 Dr. Thomas Richard Meux, a physician and Civil War veteran built the 16-room mansion for his family in 1889.

-The museum showcases the best of Victorian architecture and includes intricate details typical of that time period, like Corinthian cornices, scrolls, string courses, stained glass, and furnishings.
+The museum showcases the best of Victorian architecture and includes intricate details typical of that period, like Corinthian cornices, scrolls, string courses, stained glass, and furnishings.
 It also features a scenic garden.

 11 – Be entertained at the Save Mart Center

 The Save Mart Center is a multi-purpose venue located on the campus of California State University, Fresno, at Shaw Avenue.
-It opened in 2003 and has been hosting various entertainment since.
-If you’re a sports fan, games like college basketball, wrestling, and ice hockey take place here on a regular basis.
+It opened in 2003 and has been hosting various entertainment events since.

 The Valley Farm petting zoo offers guests the chance to interact with and pet a variety of animals native to the Central Valley, including goats, sheep, chickens, cows, and more.
 At Twina Terrace, you’ll have the opportunity to come eye to eye with giraffes and feed these gentle giants.

-7 – Enjoy the Tower District
+13 – Enjoy an evening at the Tower District